cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 Click the "Play" button (a triangular icon).
 The Playground will send the request to the server, and you'll see the response in the right pane.

-### Query a single report

-You can get a report based on its index.
+You can retrieve reports based on their `inputIndex`.

-Input your query in the left pane.
+Input your query in the left pane:

 ```graphql
 query reportsByInput($inputIndex: Int!) {